alertbox/try-docsify/docs/quick-start.md

 ## Requirements

-We (`@alertbox`) use `gh-quickstart` for our GitHub Pages and documentation sites of all sort when using Docsify.
+We (`@alertbox`) use [GitHub Quickstart](https://github.com/alertbox/gh-quickstart/generate/) for our Docsify-enabled GitHub repositories of all sort.
 First, you will need followings to get started at the most basic level:

 - A GitHub account
 - An editor, like VS Code
 - Git, and
 - Docker Desktop

-For new projects, luckily, we have enabled [gh-quickstart](https://github.com/alertbox/gh-quickstart/generate/) as a GitHub Template so you can simply Docsify yourself without having to install any tools and dependencies via `npm` or `yarn`.
+For new projects, luckily, we have enabled [GitHub Quickstart](https://github.com/alertbox/gh-quickstart/generate/) as a GitHub Template so you can simply Docsify yourself without having to install any tools and dependencies via `npm` or `yarn`.
 You will want to follow this generic pattern:

 - [Use this template](#use-this-template) to create a copy
 - [Preview locally](#preview-locally) to keep writing content